-- Nuts – almonds are always touted as the best for our health, but also consider pecans, pistachios, walnuts and brazil nuts.
+- Nuts – almonds are always touted as the best for our health.
+Also consider pecans, pistachios, walnuts and brazil nuts.
 They are all high in heart friendly fats and Vitamin E and keep you feeling full because of their protein and fibre content.
 Aim for 30g of nuts per day to help reduce your bad LDL cholesterol over time.
-(Portion control is important with nuts through, as they are high in kilojoules and can lead to weight gain if eaten in large amounts.)
+Portion control is important with nuts, as they are high in kilojoules and can lead to weight gain if you eat too many.

 - Pop a handful of unsalted nuts in a ziplock bag to keep in your drawer at work

 - Chop nuts to put in your muesli or granola

 - Toss some toasted almonds or walnuts into your salads